DeepuBhasin/Web-Developer-Notes/09 TypeScript/_Documentation_TypeScript.md

 * **TypeScript :**
 1. Helps us catch errors during development  (i.e before the code gets **compiled**) which force you to write Filter, cleaner and better code.
 2. **Uses 'type annotations' to analyze our code.**
-3. Our active during development.
+3. Only active during development.
 4. Doesn't provide any performance optimization.
 5. It fix all errors on **Compile-time**.